dkosmari/gtk-sfml/README.md

 methods:

  - `void on_event(const sf::Event& event)`: this is how GTK+ events can be handled as if they were SFML events.
-You cannot use `pollEvents()` to retrieve events, since GTK+ is handling the events.
+You cannot use `pollEvent()` to retrieve events, since GTK+ is handling the events.
  - `void on_render()`: (**mandatory**) called by GTK+ during a widget's "draw" event.